flipkart-incubator/diligent/README.md

 Currently Diligent works with MySQL compatible databases only.
 We will be extending it to support PostgreSQL compatible databases as well.

 Diligent may be able to help you answer some such questions about your SQL DB that is harder to do with other tools.
 Hope you find it useful!

+# Getting started with Diligent

+More information on Diligent is available in the accompanying [Wiki](https://github.com/flipkart-incubator/diligent/wiki)
+- To know more about the capabilities that Diligent offers, read the [Wiki Home Page](https://github.com/flipkart-incubator/diligent/wiki)
+- To familiarize yourself with the key concepts related to Diligent, read the [Concepts Page](https://github.com/flipkart-incubator/diligent/wiki/Concepts)
+- To see how to put Diligent in action read the [Quick Start Example Page](https://github.com/flipkart-incubator/diligent/wiki/Quick-Start-Example)